Skip to main content

 IT Compliance for Architecture and Engineering Firms

-· By Ashkaan Hassan
+· Updated August 6, 2026 · By Ashkaan Hassan

 Architecture, engineering, and construction firms operate at the intersection of intellectual property, critical infrastructure, and sensitive client data.
 Your CAD files, structural calculations, and project specifications represent millions of dollars in proprietary work.
-Your client databases contain financial details, building plans, and sometimes classified facility information.
+Your client databases contain financial details, building plans, and sometimes restricted facility information.
 If your IT environment is not built to protect that data, you are exposing your firm to regulatory penalties, contract violations, and competitive loss that no project fee can recover.

-Why AEC Firms Face Unique Compliance Pressures
+Why AEC Firms Face a Patchwork of Compliance Obligations

 The Data You Handle Is Higher Value Than You Realize